Updated November 5, 2019

 Magellan’s voyage was incredibly dangerous.
 Only 1 ship out of the original 5 returned and only 18 sailors from the original 270 lived to tell the tale.
 Who would have signed up for this voyage if they had known they only had a 6.6% chance of survival.
 Along the way, the voyage suffered several mutinies, hurricanes, hunger, unfriendly natives and more.
 Magellan himself was killed by natives in the Philippines as he tried to “convert” them to Christianity.

 The book also describes the stunning natural beauty of the area.
 The flora, fauna and native populations were meticulously recorded by the ship’s chronicler, the Italian Antonio Pigafetta, one of the few who survived the voyage.
-I wanted to see what these sailors saw and to imagine what it was like to sail the turbulent waters of the Straits of Magellan in their wooden 16th Century ships.
+I wanted to see what these sailors saw and to imagine what it was like to sail the turbulent waters of the Strait of Magellan in their wooden 16th Century ships.
 Be careful what you wish for.

-HOW TO CRUISE THE STRAITS OF MAGELLAN
+HOW TO GO ON A STRAIT OF MAGELLAN CRUISE

-The starting point for those wanting to experience a Straits of Magellan cruise is the town of Punta Arenas.
+The starting point for those wanting to experience a Strait of Magellan cruise is the town of Punta Arenas.
 Punta Arenas, in southern Chile, is an unlikely mixture of faded European gilded-age splendor, wild-western U.S. frontier town, immigrant melting pot, and modern-day adventure expedition kick-off point.
 The town was once a mandatory stop-off point for ships traveling to and from the Pacific and Atlantic oceans.
 Ships docked to load and unload cargo and passengers, and the town prospered.